TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Hooks/Index.rst

     hooks in the sources.

 :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()`
-    Create an object from a user defined file/class.
+    Create an object from a user-defined
+    file/class.
 The method called in the object is fixed by the hook, so this is the non-flexible part.
 But it is cleaner in other ways, in particular that you can even call many methods in the object and you